We offer you tools to be successful and teach you how to use them.

-We offer you tools to be successful and teach you how to use them.**

-While we work hard to help each lawyer present in the best possible light, we cannot help you appear to have qualifications that you do not have.
+While we work hard to help each lawyer present in the best light, we cannot help you appear to have qualifications that you do not have.
 We have, for example, been asked to include false, misleading, or exaggerated information in résumés.
 We will not knowingly help defraud employers or anyone else.
-Misrepresentations to secure job interviews and job offers are a short-term job search strategy that sets up all parties—including the individual candidate—for failure.
+Misrepresentations to secure job interviews and job offers are short-term job search strategies that set up all parties—including the individual candidate—for failure.

 Our most successful clients embrace reality (the good, the bad, and the ugly), take personal responsibility for their decision-making and their careers, and are willing to try alternatives to their ideas, assumptions, and tactics.